• OVERVIEW •

 - I Only Said: to get further into the guitar parts, check out Shaun Lockwood’s video lesson (plus a good tab based on his arrangement), and Sparky Guitar’s neat playthrough, and to witness the band play in full force, see a 1991 version, live in London – and to learn about Loveless‘ original reception, see the Alan DiPerna Guitar World feature from 1992 (“Guitars sputter and wobble like a melted data disk flung from an exploding starship.
 But somewhere in the din, traces of human life are detectable: pop melodies!
 It’s like hearing pop music for the first time, the way a visitor from another planet might hear it”)

-- MBV’s tunings: learn more about their madcap layouts in my Altered-tuned Artists article listing – and for fuller listings, check out the heroic compilation efforts of Reddit user mbvtunings4u, as well as further discussion on the Simple Machines forum (“I listened for drone notes, tuned the highest strings accordingly, and then tried to figure out the remaining notes on each chord.
+- MBV’s tunings: learn more about their madcap layouts in my Altered-tuned Artists article – and for fuller listings, check out the heroic compilation efforts of Reddit user mbvtunings4u, as well as surrounding discussion on the Simple Machines forum (“I listened for drone notes, tuned the highest strings accordingly, and then tried to figure out the remaining notes on each chord.
 I did have some help on a few from Kevin’s former roadie…”)

 everything here will remain ad-free and open access